 Upon final resolution of a case, a notation will be made on the transcript of a student whose suspension or expulsion occurred as the result of a violation of the Code of Student Conduct.
-After a period of one year from the term in which the student is permitted to return to ESF, a suspended student may petition to the Dean of Students to have the transcript notation removed.
+After a period of one year from the term in which the student is permitted to return to ESF, a suspended student may petition to the Dean of Students (or designee) to have the transcript notation removed.
 All petitions for transcript notation removal should be submitted in writing.
+Submissions must include: a brief description of the incident and the sanction imposed; reflection on the actions that resulted in the sanction and how the incident have impacted the respondent as well as others; what impact, if any, has the transcript notation had on the respondent; and, why the respondent is requesting the notation be removed.
 A transcript notation for expulsion shall be permanent.